ryifkiyidan/schema-to-yup/Readme.md

   // for error messages...
   errMessages: {
     age: {
-      required: "A person must have an age",
+      required: 'A person must have an age',
     },
     email: {
-      required: "You must enter an email address",
+      required: 'You must enter an email address',
-      format: "Not a valid email address",
+      format: 'Not a valid email address',
     },
   },
 };